Teichlab/tracer/README.md

 * `--single_end` : use this option if your data are single-end reads.
 If this option is set you must specify fragment length and fragment sd as below.
 * `--fragment_length` : Estimated average fragment length in the sequencing library.
 Used for Kallisto quantification.
 Required for single-end data.
 Can also be set for paired-end data if you don't want Kallisto to estimate it directly.
 * `--fragment_sd` : Estimated standard deviation of average fragment length in the sequencing library.
 Used for Kallisto quantification.
 Required for single-end data.
 Can also be set for paired-end data if you don't want Kallisto to estimate it directly.
+* `--max_junc_len` : Maximum permitted length of junction string in recombinant identifier.
+Used to filter out artefacts.
+May need to be longer for TCR Delta.
 * `--invariant_sequences`: Custom invariant sequence file.
 Use the default example in 'resources/Mmus/invariant_seqs.csv'

 #### Output